 In the event that a qualified absentee voter does not receive a requested absentee ballot in a timely manner, the Federal Write-In Absentee Ballot (FWAB) serves as an emergency backup ballot.
 The FWAB is available to download from Federal Voting Assistance Program website: www.fvap.gov.
 Below are step-by-step instructions for completing the FWAB.

 Step 1: Mark the ballot portion of the FWAB in the presence of your witness

 - The witness must be 18 years of age or older.

-- Use the Virginia Department of Elections Citizen Portal to see what is on your ballot.
+- Contact the Virginia Department of Elections by email at email@example.com or by phone at 804-864-8952 for information about what is on your ballot.